 Why Are Poinsettias the Christmas Flower?

 Poinsettias are native to a region of southern Mexico where they flower during the winter season.
 It’s a perennial shrub that was once considered a week and will grow 10 to 15 feet tall in the wild.
 The Aztecs used the poinsettia bracts to make a reddish-purple dye for fabrics and used the sap medicinally to control fevers.
 The colored “flowers” are actually specialized leaves called bracts, while the true flowers are inconspicuous beads found in the center of the bracts.

-According to Mexican lore, there was a young girl, Pepita, who did not have a gift for the baby Jesus at a Christmas Eve service.
+According to Mexican lore, there was a young child, Pepita, who did not have a gift for the baby Jesus at a Christmas Eve service.
 She was very poor so all she could do was pick a bouquet of weeds to offer.
 The angels felt compassion for her plight.
 So, after Pepita set the flowers at the crèche of the nativity on Christmas Eve, the angels transformed the weeds into beautiful red flowers.
 This is why red and green are the colors of Christmas today.